scalabridgelondon/scalabridgelondon.org/calendar.md

 The following is our current schedule of events:

-In Season Three we are have the following dates:

-- 16th March
+- 16th March: Awaiting a host
-- 30th March
+- 30th March: Awaiting a host
 - (Easter break; would be 13th April)
-- 27th April
+- 27th April: Awaiting a host
 - 11th May: Depop
 - (Late May bank holiday; would be 25th May)
-- 8th June
+- 8th June: Awaiting a host
-- 22nd June
+- 22nd June: Awaiting a host

 ## Past Events